Your trusted partner in cosmetic care abroad

 Technique depends on both the changes needed and the underlying anatomy you start with.
 Here's what's commonly used in Thailand and when each one makes sense.

-• Best for: silicone suits straightforward bridge work; cartilage suits revision, thin skin, or complex cases
+• Best for: revision, thin skin, or anyone who prefers no implant

 Piezo Rhinoplasty (Ultrasonic)